ousiax/ousiax.github.io/_posts/2020-04-07-golang-learning-notes.md

         v, ok := <-ch
         ```
     - The loop for `v := range c` receives values from the channel repeatedly until it is closed.

+    - Attempting to close an already-closed channel causes a panic, as does closing a nil channel.

     -  **Note**: Only the sender should close a channel, never the receiver.
 Sending on a closed channel will cause a panic.